stretchyboy/obsidian-note-link-citation/README.md

-# Obsidian Note Link Citation Plugin
+# Note Links Citations Plugin

 This is a Note Link Citation Plugin for Obsidian (https://obsidian.md).